CAAPIM/Releases/README.md

 #### Create Custom Device Attributes

-#### Xamarin Support for Mobile Developer Console (MDC)
+#### Xamarin for Mobile Developer Console (MDC)
-The MDC now supports the Xamarin workflow in the getting started wizard.
+The MDC user interface now includes the steps to install the Xamarin SDK.

 #### ProGuard Support
 The Mobile SDK for Android supports using the open source tool ProGuard that makes Android and Java apps smaller and faster.